idvorkin/idvorkin.github.io/_d/gpt2.md

 ## Prompt engineering

-Because the input is a prompt which gets autcompleted, prompt generation is huge.
+Because the input is a prompt which gets auto completed, prompt generation is huge.

 - <https://beta.openai.com/examples>